Chart Color Schemes

 Murray Bridge has emerging levels of nearby infrastructure activity, ranking in the 23rdth percentile nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 12 projects likely impacting the area.
-Key projects are Sturt Reserve Master Plan, Murray Bridge South Primary School Infrastructure Upgrade, Murray Bridge Residential Growth Areas, and Pathways Estate, Murray Bridge.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 12 projects likely affecting the area.
+Notable ones are Sturt Reserve Master Plan, Murray Bridge South Primary School Infrastructure Upgrade, Murray Bridge Residential Growth Areas, and Pathways Estate, Murray Bridge.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.